The STEAMX (STEAM ACCELERATED) program combines 4 days of face-to-face interdisciplinary instruction with one day of supported online learning.

 Surrey School District’s SAIL Academy’s STEAMX program is free and is fully accredited by the BC Ministry of Education and offers an alternative educational program compared to a traditional high school.

-SAIL’s STEAM ACCELERATED program begins September 2017.
+SAIL’s STEAM ACCELERATED program begins in September.

 SAIL’s STEAMX program gives students an advantage